-Phi Beta Kappa sponsors activities designed to advance the study of liberal arts and sciences - the humanities, the social sciences, and the natural sciences - in higher education and in society at large.
+Phi Beta Kappa sponsors activities designed to advance the study of liberal arts and sciences and the humanities, the social sciences, and the natural sciences in higher education and in society at large.
 These two scholarships were established in honor of faculty members who exemplified Phi Beta Kappa's motto: "Love of learning is the guide of life".
 The scholarships seek to recognize and reward outstanding students in the liberal arts and sciences.

 The Society invites its members, supporters and the community to donate to these scholarship funds to support outstanding arts and sciences students at Baylor University.